nextcloud/documentation/user_manual/pim/contacts.rst

 Using the Contacts App
 ======================

+The Contacts app is not included in ownCloud 8, and is not supported.
+You may easily install it by clicking the Enable button on its entry in Apps > PIM.

 The ownCloud Contacts app is similar to other mobile contact applications, but with more functionality.
 When you first access the Contacts app, a default address book becomes available.